- Mater-Bi mulch film is certified under EU Fertilizer Regulation 2019/1009.

 Agricultural Plastic Waste

 Global agricultural plastic consumption exceeds 12.5 million tonnes, with nearly 20% attributed to mulch film.
-In Europe, only 24% of agricultural plastic waste is recycled, with soil contamination being a major barrier to higher recycling rates.
+Annually, over 3 million tonnes of microplastics contaminate seas and soils, primarily from land-based sources like agricultural plastics.
+In Europe, only 24% of agricultural plastic waste is recycled, hindered by soil contamination.

-The collection of mulch film results in the removal of approximately 166,000 tonnes of soil annually, contributing to the loss of soil organic carbon, a vital component of soil health.
-The European Soil Monitoring Directive aims to address these issues by monitoring and protecting soil health across the continent.
+The collection of mulch film removes approximately 166,000 tonnes of soil annually, impacting soil organic carbon levels, crucial for soil health.
+The European Soil Monitoring Directive, adopted on October 23, aims to protect soil health through land-use control and remediation of contaminated sites.